 NYC heat regulations state that, between 6am and 10pm, the temperature inside your home should be at least 68 degrees Fahrenheit when the temperature outside drops below 55 degrees.
 At night (between 10pm and 6am), the inside temperature is expected to be at least 62 degrees Fahrenheit.

 Your first point of call should be to reach out to your property managers.
 Your lease should specify the process for reporting damages or emergencies.
-Reach out to your property manager as specified in your contract and keep a log of every time you contact them.
-According to NYC Heat Laws, your property manager is required to fix the heat within 24 hours of receiving the report.
+Reach out to your property manager as specified in your contract; according to NYC Heat Laws, your property manager is required to fix the heat within 24 hours of receiving the report.

 The amount will vary, and in some cases, the renter may still have to pay all.
 Thus, you should only use this as your last resort, or if you're prepared to pay the full amount as ordered by the judge.
 It's also wise to do this under the advisement of legal counsel.
 Otherwise, you may be evicted for nonpayment of rent.